bcbio/bcbio-nextgen/docs/contents/somatic_variants.md

       batch: batch1
       phenotype: tumor
   ```
   bcbio does not support PON generation at the moment.
-You may create a PON outside of bcbio or use PONs from Broad Institute: https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38/
+You may create a PON outside of bcbio or use PONs from [Broad Institute](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38/)
 - also see more parameters in `germline_variants` user story.

 ### Ensemble variant calling